Varanasi5213/Cognitive-Analytics/Document Clustering/Readme.md

 ## Documnet Clusering
-This is a poject to cluster documents.
+This is a project to cluster documents.
 The data provided already has the features in terms of words and their count in that particular document.

 Data: https://drive.google.com/file/d/16LjZFRdUiitTy28WUBl3ApuaGDYmGKFZ/view?usp=sharing